ptp-sim/OMNeT_Utils/Readme.md

 License
 ---------------------

-This project is licensed unter the 3-clause BSD license.
+This project is licensed under the 3-clause BSD license.
 See the LICENSE.txt file for details.

 Contact
 ---------------------